 establishing a functioning support network of family members or caring adults.

-Examples: Organizations can tailor how topics are addressed based on service recipients’ needs.
+Examples: Organizations can tailor how topics are addressed based on residents’ needs.
 For example, when serving expectant parents or parents of young children, education on environmental safety and injury prevention will typically address topics such as safe practices for sleeping and bathing.

 RTX 15: Substance Use Services

-The organization provides coordinated substance use prevention, treatment, and recovery services based on the residents’ assessed needs and goals.
+The organization provides coordinated substance use prevention, treatment, and recovery services based on residents’ assessed needs and goals.

 NA The organization does not provide substance use services.

+Interpretation: Withdrawal management programs should include daily clinical services such as appropriate medical care, therapy, and withdrawal support.
+A range of therapies (e.g., cognitive, behavioral, medical, and mental health therapies) should be provided to service recipients on an individual or group basis.
+Services should aim to enhance the service recipient's understanding of addiction, completion of withdrawal management, and referral to an appropriate level of care for substance use treatment.
+The delivery of services will vary and depends on the assessed needs of service recipients and their treatment progress.